Iconic Tūhoe building inspires young aspiring architect

 “You know I've worked for, studied for five years, and now I've worked for ten years and I haven't really seen another Tūhoe come through the same process.
 I know there are others out there but for someone to approach us in the way his mother sent the letter you know that's really inspiring and refreshing.”

-The drive behind Haeora's ambitions for becoming an architect are crystal clear.
+Engari he māmā te kitea he aha e manawa nui ai a Haeora ki te tūranga mahi hai kaihoahoa

-“The only reason is just drawing and I like drawing and that,” says Haeora.
+“The only reason is just drawing and I like drawing and that.”

-To acknowledge the opportunity to be inspired by some of the country's top architects, the family presented them with three stones from Tauranga river in Waimana blessed by their grandfather representing the past and the future.
+Hai whakanui i te rōpū hoahoa, he kohatu e toru nō te awa o Tauranga i Waimana i takoha atu, me te kupu wāhi a tō rātou koroua hei tohu i te ao tawhito me te ao hou.